codeigniter4/CodeIgniter4/user_guide_src/source/incoming/auto_routing_improved.rst

 your site root URL is requested.

 By default, the Default Controller is ``Home``.

+.. note:: Define only the default method (``getIndex()`` for GET requests)
+    in the default controller.
+If you define any other public method, that method will not be executed.

 For more information, please refer to the :ref:`routing-auto-routing-improved-configuration-options`.